How many times has this happened to you?

-The pilling and fuzzing occurs in both inexpensive and pricey garments.
+The pilling on clothes occurs in both inexpensive and pricey garments.

 Pilling is bound to happen because of the friction on the fabric during normal wear and use.
 You’ll find pilling on most natural and synthetic fibers, particularly polyester and polyester blends.

-There are, however, five ways to prevent or minimize pilling:
+Five ways to prevent or minimize pilling on clothes:

 People often tell us that they wash according to color, for fear that mixing colors will cause dye runoff.
 However, a wiser process may be to keep polyesters separate from other fabrics like wool and cotton.

-2.)
-For sweaters and other clothing prone to pilling, use your washing machine’s gentle cycle.
+For delicate fabrics, use your washing machine’s gentle cycle.

 Reduced washing and slower agitation may help.

-You can remove pilling by picking up a simple handheld or battery-powered de-piller.
+You can remove pilling on clothes by picking up a simple handheld or battery-powered de-piller.
 These are available for $15 at most retailers that stock laundry-related accessories.